Skip to main content

 • Action: Forward to inmo-track-tg

-5. Create a rule for Webpage B:
+5. Create a rule for Webpage B (I will use time-track.me as example):

 • Condition: Host header is time-track.me